The lavender fields at Laveanne, ON (photo by Nina Munteanu)

 Average surface water levels of PFOA and PFOS by country in 2012 (from Kunacheva et al. 2012)

 In 2020, NBC News revealed that DuPont was still avoiding its responsibility to clean up its C8 mess and compensate those harmed by DuPont’s negligence.
-In 2015, DuPont began a series of complex transactions that sheltered it from responsibility for environmental obligations and liabilities associated with PFAS (C8) by creating other entities such as Chemours, Corteva, and NewDupont.
+In 2015, DuPont began a series of complex transactions that sheltered it from responsibility for environmental obligations and liabilities associated with PFAS (C8); this included creating other entities such as Chemours, Corteva, and NewDupont.
 If Chemours becomes insolvent, Corteva will be responsible.
 Corteva does not have the funds to cover tens of billions in estimated PFAS (C8) costs to their victims.

 Timeline for DuPont’s use of PFOA (C8) to 2006 (image from The Intercept)